Growth investing: The complete guide for beginners

 How to invest in growth stocks?

-- Find a stock investing platform: To buy growth stocks, you'll need to sign up to a broker with access to the stock market.
+- Find a stock investing platform: To buy growth stocks, you'll need to sign up to an investing platform with access to the stock market.
 There are a number of share trading platforms in Australia, of which Stake is one.
+See these tips on how to choose an investment platform.

 - Search for the growth stock: Find the share by name or ticker symbol.
 Do your own research to ensure it is the right investment product for your own circumstances.